CompCogNeuro/CompCogNeuro.github.io/content/neuron-channels.md

 g(t) = \frac{t}{\tau} e^{-t / \tau}
 $$

 In the [[Axon]] model we use a time step of 1 ms for integrating all of the [[neuron]] level equations, so the relatively fast rise time constant happens too quickly to be of relevance.
-Thus, the AMPA conductance increases discretely in the 1 ms time step, and we use a single exponential decay function with a time constant of 5 ms, which can be computed using an online exponential decay function:
+Thus, the AMPA conductance increases discretely in the 1 ms time step, and we use a single exponential decay function with a time constant of 5 ms, which can be computed using an [[time constant|online exponential decay function]]:

 {id="eq_ampa_g" title="AMPA conductance"}
 $$